OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 2. You must have access to an Exchange mailbox within an Office 365 developer tenancy.
 3. You must have Fiddler (http://www.telerik.com/fiddler) or another HTTP debugging proxy tool installed to complete exercise 3.
-4. You must have Visual Studio 2015 with Update 1 installed.
+4. You must have Visual Studio 2015 with the latest Update installed.
 5. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
 You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.